Contents

 Custom Domain Types

-For domain primitives that need validation at the Rust layer, implement __get_pydantic_core_schema__:
+For domain primitives that need to be checked at the Rust layer, set up __get_pydantic_core_schema__:

 from pydantic_core import core_schema